 Membership is terminated if:

 the member dies;

-the member resigns by written notice to the Society unless, after the resignation, there would be less than two members;
+the member resigns by written notice to the Charity

-any sum due from the member to the Society is not paid in full within six months of it falling due;
+any sum due from the member to the Charity is not paid in full within six months of it falling due;

-the member is removed from membership by a resolution of the trustees that it is in the best interests of the Society that his or her membership is terminated.
+the member is removed from membership by a resolution of the trustees that it is in the best interests of the Charity that his or her membership is terminated.
 A resolution to remove a member from membership may only be passed if:

 the member has been given at least 21 days’ notice in writing of the meeting of the trustees at which the resolution will be proposed and the reasons why it is to be proposed;

-the member or, at the option of the member, the member’s representative (who need not be a member of the Society) has been allowed to make representations to the meeting;
+the member or, at the option of the member, the member’s representative (who need not be a member of the Charity) has been allowed to make representations to the meeting;

 the decision to terminate the membership is communicated to the member in question in writing within seven days of the meeting taking place;

-any decision made by the committee to terminate a membership is final.
+any decision made by the trustees to terminate a membership is final.

-Officers and trustees
+Trustees and Officers

-The Society and its property shall be managed and administered by a committee
+The Charity and its property shall be managed and administered by a committee

-comprising the officers and other members elected in accordance with this constitution.
-The officers and other members of the committee shall be the trustees of the Society.
+comprising trustees elected from and the Charity’s members (Elected Trustees) and trustees Co-opted by existing trustees (Co-opted Trustees).
+All members of the committee are trustees

 The Society shall have at least the following officers:

 A chair,